ethereum-optimism/optimism/overview.md

     - Block-insertion: Eth1 node has specialized EVM and DB, valuable for L2, instead of reinventing the wheel
   - Leverage sync: insert latest blocks from rollup node (pull from L1), but do state-sync via L2 p2p network
   - Leverage tx propagation (happy case, if not forcing tx via L1): L2 user sends transaction to any sequencer, via tx pool.
 Anyone can bond to be a sequencer
-  - Fee model fit: EIP1559 on L2, on actual L2 capacity usage
+  - Fee model fit: EIP1559 on L2, on actual L2 block-capacity usage. (note: L2 gas-limit of blocks may adjust based on L1 data cost)

 ## Components